 Despite the decisive victory for workers’ rights in the U.S. Supreme Court Janus v.
 AFSCME decision, their requests have been ignored.
 The University of California continues to deduct dues from O’Callaghan and Misraje’s paychecks and their union, Teamsters Local 2010, refuses to honor their resignation until arbitrary opt-out periods.

 Now both employees are fighting to exercise their “Janus rights” with the help of attorneys from the California Policy Center and the Liberty Justice Center, a nonprofit law firm that represented the plaintiff in Janus v.
 AFSCME.

 “This is a blatant violation of Ms. O’Callaghan and Ms. Misraje’s First Amendment rights.
-The union is limiting workers’ constitutional right to resign to short time periods they’ve unilaterally defined,” said Brian Kelsey, senior attorney at the Liberty Justice Center.
+The union is limiting workers’ constitutional right to resign to short time periods they’ve unilaterally defined,” said an attorney at the Liberty Justice Center.
 “The University of California is abandoning any responsibility to protect workers’ rights and is supporting the union’s efforts to collect money from university employees without their permission.”